ericmadureira/ericmadureira/README.md

 # Hi there 👋
-Software Engineer with 7 years of experience that always looks for fun and challenging experiences.
+<p>Software Engineer with 7 years of experience that always looks for fun and challenging experiences.
 I'm interested in web development with React, Typescript and Node.
-<b>Learn and share is the way.</b>
+<b>Learn and share is the way.</b></p>
 ## Contact Me
 <p>
   Feel free to reach out, be it some question or just to hangout and talk 😉